yiisoft/yii2-framework/UPGRADE.md

   - `asNumber`
   - `asDouble`

-  Also due to these changes some formatting defaults have changes so you have to check all your GridView and DetailView configuration and make sure the formatting is displayed correctly.
+  Also, due to these changes some formatting defaults have changes, so you have to check all your GridView and DetailView configuration and make sure the formatting is displayed correctly.

   The configuration for `asSize()` has changed.
 It now uses the configuration for the number formatting from intl